BTEI Facebook PageCheck us out on: www.facebook.com/BTEIKilkenny

 What is the Back to Education Initiative (BTEI)?

-The BTEI provides part-time Further Education programmes for young people and adults.
+The BTEI provides FREE part-time Further Education programmes for young people and adults.
 The aim is to give participants an opportunity to combine a return to learning with family, work and other responsibilities.

 When and where are BTEI Programmes available?

 Programmes are offered in partnership with a number of agencies throughout the city and county on a flexible part-time basis.
 On average each module (class) will run for one or two sessions per week.
 Classes are offered throughout the year in the morning, afternoons, evenings or weekends.
+The most popular class times are: 9.30am-2.00pm and 6.30pm-9.30pm.

 What will a BTEI Course Cost?